Thallium: Thallium(I)

+Thallium(I) chemistry strongly resembles that of the alkali metals.
+Correspondingly it forms a large number of salts.

 The thallium(I) halides are stable.
-In keeping with the large size of the Tl^{+} cation, the chloride and bromide have the caesium chloride structure, while the fluoride and iodide have distorted sodium chloride structures.
+In keeping with the large size of the Tl+ cation, the chloride and bromide have the caesium chloride structure, while the fluoride and iodide have distorted sodium chloride structures.
 Like the analogous silver compounds, TlCl, TlBr, and TlI are photosensitive and display poor solubility in water.
 The stability of thallium(I) compounds demonstrates its differences from the rest of the group: a stable oxide, hydroxide, and carbonate are known, as are many chalcogenides.

+Thallium pseudohalide salts generally have little covalent character, with thallous cyanamide being a notable exception.

+The metalorganic compound thallium ethoxide (TlOEt, TlOC2H5) is a heavy liquid (ρ 3.49 g·cm^{−3}, m.p. −3 °C), often used as a basic and soluble thallium source in organic and organometallic chemistry.
+Carboxylic acids react with thallous hydroxide to form thallium salts (thallium soaps), but reducing sugars generally deposit thallium metal.

+Thallium forms a carbonate and a bicarbonate.
 The double salt Tl_{4}(OH)_{2}CO_{3} has been shown to have hydroxyl-centred triangles of thallium, [Tl_{3}(OH)]^{2+}, as a recurring motif throughout its solid structure.

-The metalorganic compound thallium ethoxide (TlOEt, TlOC_{2}H_{5}) is a heavy liquid (ρ 3.49 g·cm^{−3}, m.p. −3 °C), often used as a basic and soluble thallium source in organic and organometallic chemistry.
+Thallium(I) forms ternary oxides and sulfides with most elements.
+In particular, Thallous sulfate and nitrate are known, as are salts of virtually all the lower nitrogenous and sulfurous anions.
+Complex salts with transition metal ions sometimes exhibit electrical conductivity or spectral shifts from perturbative oxidation to Tl^{2+}.

 Organothallium compounds

 Organothallium compounds tend to be thermally unstable, in concordance with the trend of decreasing thermal stability down group 13.
-The chemical reactivity of the Tl–C bond is also the lowest in the group, especially for ionic compounds of the type R_{2}TlX.
-Thallium forms the stable [Tl(CH_{3})_{2}]^{+} ion in aqueous solution; like the isoelectronic Hg(CH_{3})_{2} and [Pb(CH_{3})_{2}]^{2+}, it is linear.
+The chemical reactivity of the Tl–C bond is also the lowest in the group, especially for ionic compounds of the type R2TlX.
+Thallium forms the stable [Tl(CH3)2]+ ion in aqueous solution; like the isoelectronic link=dimethylmercury|Hg(CH3)2 and [Pb(CH3)2](2+), it is linear.
 Trimethylthallium and triethylthallium are, like the corresponding gallium and indium compounds, flammable liquids with low melting points.
 Like indium, thallium cyclopentadienyl compounds contain thallium(I), in contrast to gallium(III).